 One in ten couples suffers from infertility.
 Approximately 44% of women with infertility have sought medical assistance and of those who seek medical intervention, approximately 65% will give birth.
 Infertility can be a complex and difficult condition for many patients to manage.
-Winifred Mak, M.D., Ph.D., Reproductive Endocrinology and Infertility (REI) Specialist at UT Health Austin’s Women’s Health Institute is working with Aspire Fertility to simplify the treatment process, streamline communication, and offer the most advanced therapies available to patients seeking services.
+Winifred Mak, M.D., Ph.D., Reproductive Endocrinology Specialist at UT Health Austin’s Women’s Health Institute is working to simplify the treatment process, streamline communication, and offer the most advanced therapies available to patients seeking services.

 Infertility can be a female or male condition and can be caused by a range of issues such as irregular periods, fallopian tube issues, fibroids, early menopause, decreased sperm count, sperm motility, lack of sperm and more, explains Dr. Mak.
 Same-sex couples and other members of the LGBT community also often seek fertility treatment options to begin or to continue to build their families.

-Aspire Fertility offers treatment options including In-Vitro Fertilization (IVF), Intra Uterine Insemination (IUI), egg and sperm donor, third party reproduction, LGBT family planning, egg freezing, counseling and wellness, genetic testing and more.
+UT Health Austin offers treatment options including Intra Uterine Insemination (IUI), egg and sperm donor, third party reproduction, LGBT family planning, egg freezing, counseling and wellness, genetic testing and more.
+(In-Vitro Fertilization (IVF) will be offered in the future).
 “We offer comprehensive diagnostic testing and are well equipped to treat the entire breadth of infertility diagnoses.
 We pride ourselves on offering a unique personalized patient experience in a comfortable environment,” says Dr. Mak.
 “This is a very difficult and often stressful time for many of our patients and it is our job to make them feel as much at ease as possible while we figure out the best pathway to move forward together.”

 Dr. Mak explains that while in medical school she fell in love with delivering babies and decided specializing in ob/gyn was something she wanted to do.
 After medical school, she worked as a resident in the ObGyn at the University of Cambridge in England, where the world’s first IVF baby was conceived and her connection to that environment led her to be very involved with research specifically in reproductive endocrinology and infertility.